EventStore/documentation/docs/clients/grpc/projections/README.md

 You can find the full sample code from these documentation on the respective [clients repositories](https://github.com/eventStore/?q=client)

 ## Required packages
+Install the client SDK package to your project.

 <xode-group>
 <xode-block title="C#">